-Energy-efficient home appliances are great ways for saving energy and saving money on your monthly electric bill, and few home appliances have gotten more efficient over the years than dishwashers.
+Energy-efficient home appliances are great ways for saving energy and reducing your monthly electric bill costs, and few home appliances have gotten more efficient over the years than dishwashers.

 Although the ENERGY STAR website has a list of the most efficient dishwashers on the market, you can do an even better job of saving energy by following these four simple criteria when shopping for an energy-efficient dishwasher.